BITSCTF 2024 - Writeups

 Flag: BITSCTF{I_7h1nk_th3y_4Re_k3yl0991ng_ME!}

-After extracting and analyzing the pcapng file, several USB packets can be found, suggesting that this could be coming from a USB keyboard.
-Researching online about USB packets, I found this blog that talks about parsing HID data from the USB packets to extract the keystrokes.
-Following the blog, I added HID data as a column and exported the packets to a csv file.
+Analyzing the PCAPng file, several USB packets can be identified.
+Researching online about USB packets, I found this blog that mentioned about parsing HID data from the USB packets to extract the specific keystrokes.
+Following the blog, I added HID data as a column and exported the packets to a CSV file.

 1